jamcodes/Always-be-learning/Libraries/sockets/notes.md

 ```

 `bind()` system call
-- associates socket wiht a port,
+- associates socket with a port,
 - commonly done for servers that will `listen()` for incomming connections on a port

 ```C++